 I thank her and notice she just stands there looking at me.
 So as not to be rude, I tell her how I’m under the weather, yada, yada.
 She replies with “yes, I know I haven’t been feeling well either”.
 I’m thinking at that point that she’s there with parents to pick up something from the pharmacy.
 Then she pulls her arm towards me and shows me…

 (These aren’t hers.
 Hers looked identical to the first diagram.)
-If you didn’t or don’t know what slashers (or self-harm) looks like, this is for you.
+If you didn’t or don’t know what slashers (or self-harm) looks like, this is it.
 It’s a harsh reality, it’s out there and it’s sad.

-She has slashes (cut marks) all along the inside of her left arm.
+She had slashes (cut marks) all along the inside of her left arm.
 I was sickened.
 I said, “No sweetie!
 You should not be doing that to yourself.”
 She tells me she isn’t.
-A gothic group that she’s trying desperately to be a part of, are doing it to her to see her commitment to the group.
+A gothic group that she’s trying desperately be a part of, are doing it to her to see her commitment to the group.
 I explained that nobody should be doing that to her and that she should NOT be trying to be a part of anything or anyone that would cause her harm.
-I kept stressing the importance of having self respect, not getting involved with anyone inflicting or causing her harm.
+I kept stressing the importance of respecting ones body and person, and not getting involved with anyone inflicting or causing her harm.

 I asked her if she’d shown her mom and she said well she’s seen it but she thinks they’re cat scratches.
-AHH NO!
+REALLY?
 Obviously mom doesn’t give a hoot because she would know those aren’t cat scratches and if she cared she would do something about that.
-She was wearing a short sleeve shirt and not trying to hide it.
+She was wearing a short sleeve shirt and not trying to hide it, so it was obvious she’s reaching out.
 The child wanted someone to see and someone to share that with.
 She wasn’t hiding it.

 I was livid.
 L I V I D!
 I wanted to find that parent and pop her in the face.
-Sorry, I’m not confrontational or irrational, (usually) but when it comes to kids, racism, or the elderly, there is no line and I don’t hesitate.
+Sorry, I’m not confrontational or irrational, (usually) but when it comes to kids, there is no line and I don’t hesitate.

 But I was thinking, really GOD?
 Right now when I’m feeling crappy, feverish and might cause a scene and what if I say or do something horrible because I’m not myself right now?
 (I’ve told my husband, my kids and my friends if I were ever arrested, it would be cause I was standing up for a child (with worthless parents).